facebookresearch/suncet/README.md

 </table>

 ## Running PAWS semi-supervised pre-training and fine-tuning

+### Running PAWS vs. RoPAWS

+To run RoPAWS, set `use_ropaws=True` and hyperparameters as in `configs/ropaws`.
+It changes the loss function `src/losses.py` to use RoPAWS version during training, and inference is the same as PAWS.

 ### Config files
 All experiment parameters are specified in config files (as opposed to command-line-arguments).
 Config files make it easier to keep track of different experiments, as well as launch batches of jobs at a time.
 See the [configs/](configs/) directory for example config files.